-Dart State Fair Park & Ride Buses
+DART State Fair Park & Ride Buses

 Most DART Park & Ride buses are wheelchair accessible.
-For further information call DART at 515/283-8100.
+For further information, call DART at 515.283.8100.

-Representatives of the Iowa State Fair Public Safety Department offer paging for lost children, senior citizens and medical emergencies ONLY from 8 a.m. to Midnight in the Robert G. Horner & Sheri Avis Horner Service Center, located west of the Administration Building.
-After Midnight this service is available at Iowa State Fair Public Safety headquarters, located at the west end of the Grand Concourse.
+Representatives of the Iowa State Fair Public Safety Department offer paging for lost children, senior citizens and emergencies ONLY from 9 a.m. to midnight from the Iowa State Fair Public Safety headquarters, located at the west end of the Grand Concourse.

 Facilities with ramps, widened doorways, handrails and stalls built to accommodate those using mobility aids are available in major buildings across the Fairgrounds.
-They include the Robert G. Horner & Sheri Avis Horner Service Center, Grandstand, Walnut Center, Patty & Jim Cownie Cultural Center, Elwell Family Food Center, Richard O. Jacobson Exhibition Center, 4-H Exhibits Building, Paul R. Knapp Animal Learning Center, William C. Knapp Varied Industries Buildings, Stalling Barn, Cattle Barn, Pioneer Livestock Pavilion, plus facilities east of the Susan Knapp Amphitheater, north of Gate 15 and north of Ye Old Mill.
+They include the Robert G. Horner & Sheri Avis Horner Service Center, Grandstand, Walnut Center, Patty & Jim Cownie Cultural Center, Elwell Family Food Center, Richard O. Jacobson Exhibition Center, Bruce L. Rastetter 4-H Exhibits Building, Paul R. Knapp Animal Learning Center, William C. Knapp Varied Industries Buildings, Stalling Barn, Putney Family Cattle Barn, Pioneer Livestock Pavilion, plus facilities east of the Susan Knapp Amphitheater, north of Gate 15 and north of Ye Old Mill.

 Sign Language Interpreters

-To arrange for a sign language interpreter for a specific event, please call 515/262-3111, ext.
-222, at least one week in advance.
+To arrange for a sign language interpreter for a specific event, please call 515.262.3111, ext.
+287, at least two weeks in advance.